wp-plugins/flash-album-gallery/readme.txt

 Music/Video Player: Each instance (player copy) can play different file.
 All instances are connected between, so as soon as one start playing the previous is stopped automatically.
 Playlists also available.

-* iPhone, iPad, Android, Blackberry 6 and Desktop friendly photo gallery, SEO optimized.
+* iPhone, iPad, Android, Blackberry and Desktop friendly photo gallery, SEO optimized.
 * Full-screen mobile friendly slideshow with touch controls (optional, if set PhotoSwipe library script for alternative gallery).
-* New: cool widgets for Banner Rotator, Photo Gallery and Video Gallery.
+* Widgets for Banner Rotator, Photo Gallery and Video Gallery.

 Added: GRAND Pages - Full Window Gallery Template.
 Now you can display your image gallery in full window separate page (gallery template).
 [View Demo 1](http://photogallerycreator.com/flagallery/grand-pages-full-window-gallery-template/), [View Demo 2](http://photogallerycreator.com/flagallery/3d-sphere-v2-0-full-window-mode/)

-Starting with version 1.55 you have the opportunity to create image gallery, as separate pages.
+You have the opportunity to create image gallery, as separate pages.
 It looks very cool when you open image gallery, and gallery images occupies the entire page... such a large and beautiful.
 Wow!
 And there is a button with which you can go back to the previous page.
 You can also specify the name of the button and link.

-Starting with version 1.70 and with new [PhotoBlog skin](http://photogallerycreator.com/grand-flagallery/photoblog-skin-gallery/) you have the opportunity to see "Views" of each photo in the gallery and visitors can "Like" image and see image "Rating".
+Now you can see "Views" of each photo in the gallery and visitors can "Like" image and see image "Rating".

 * Demo [Photo Galleries](http://photogallerycreator.com/grand-flagallery/)
 * Demo [Full Window Gallery Template](http://photogallerycreator.com/flagallery/grand-pages-full-window-gallery-template/)